300plus/herochat/readme.txt

 3. Navigate to **Settings > HeroChat** to configure the chatbot.

 == Changelog ==

+= 1.0.9 =
+* Updated HeroChat menu item styling to use a solid blue background color (#1FB7FF).
+* Removed gradient and border radius from menu item styling.

 = 1.0.8 =
 * Styled HeroChat menu item with a gradient background.